sinnuthomas/sinnuthomas.github.io/index.md

 * [Jan 2025] Welcome<br/>
     Welcome Ardhra, Aslah to the Group.

-* [Nov 2024] Tutorial at [ICVGIP 2024](https://icvgip.in/tutorials)<br/>
-    Tutorial on Causal Inference and Explainable Models for Medical Imaging.

-* [Oct 2024] Congratulations our Alumni Thomas James. <br/>
-    Paper Accepeted at NeurIPS Workshops 2024.

-* [Oct 2024] Talk at World Standards Day Manak Mahotsava 2024. <br/>
-    Talk on Machines with Plethora of Intelligence.

 <br/><br/>
 <p><small>Service and Significance is Success. – Oprah Winfrey </small></p>